common name: a mealybug

 Figure 5.
 Lateral view of an adult male of the mealybug Hypogeococcus pungens Granara de Willink.
 Photograph by Lyle J. Buss, University of Florida.

 Prior to confirming a diagnosis, scale and mealybug insects (Hemiptera: Coccoidea) generally must be slide-mounted.
-One of the unique morphological characteristics about H. pungens is the presence of three circuli (Miller et. al. 2007, Williams and Willink 1992).
+One of the unique morphological characteristics about Hypogeococcus pungens is the presence of three circuli (Miller et. al. 2007, Williams and Willink 1992).
 The circulus, a structure on the ventral surface of mealybugs, is thought to serve an adhesive function for the insect.
-Hypogeococcus festerianus, the species originally confused with H. pungens, has only one circulus.
-Also, the pink hibiscus mealybug and H. margaretae have only one circulus.
+Hypogeococcus festerianus, the species originally confused with Hypogeococcus pungens, has only one circulus.
+Also, the pink hibiscus mealybug and Hypogeococcus margaretae have only one circulus.

 Figure 6.
 Slide mounted specimen of Hypogeococcus pungens Granara de Willink.
 Arrows pointing to three circuli.
 Photograph by Greg Hodges, Florida Department of Agriculture and Consumer Services, Division of Plant Industry.